slazav/device2/Readme.md

 Read timeout is set internally in the driver (5s by default?) but can be modified by -timeout parameter.

-Driver reads answer from the device only if there is a question mark '?' in the first word of the message.
+By default the driver reads answer from the device only if there is a question mark '?' in the first word of the message.

 Parameters: